Hive Developer Portal

-In this tutorial we will explain and show you how to pull a list of both active and expiring vesting delegations from the Steem blockchain using the
+In this tutorial we will explain and show you how to pull a list of both active and expiring vesting delegations from the Hive blockchain using the beem library.

-The Steem python library has a built-in function to pull information from the blockchain.
+The Hive python library has a built-in function to pull information from the blockchain.
 We are using the

-steem class in the library.
+get_expiring_vesting_delegations methods.
 Each of these functions are executed separately.
 It should be noted that when a delegation is cancelled the VESTS will only be available again after 7 days.
 The value of the delegation can also be changed at any time, either decreased or increased.
-To get active delegations we need the following parameters:

 The function to query the expiring delegations use the the same parameters except that the